mesalomee/OOP/README.md

         (create objects/instances)
         '''

-The static method doesn’t pass ტჰე object as a first argument.
+The static method doesn’t pass the object as a first argument.
 The class method has a mandatory first parameter - class itself - cls

 For each child class we create, we need to call the super() function in the __init__ in order to have access to all the attributes and methods a parent has.